alverena/documentation/user_guide/business_intelligence/business_intelligence_segments.rst

 - In order to create add a column to the grid:

-  - Choose the fields from the drop-down in the *"Column*" section.
+  - Choose the fields from the drop-down in the **Column** section.

-  - Choose a label that will be used to refer to the field in the report in UI.
+  - Choose a label that will be used to refer to the field in the report on the interface.
-    The default field label, defined in the field's :ref:`general settings <user-guide-entity-management-general-common>` will be added but can be changed.
+    By default, the field label will be added but can be changed.

   - Define the sorting order if you want the whole segment View grid to be sorted by the field value.

-  - Click :guilabel:`Add` button
+  - Click :guilabel:`Add` button.

 |